 1 1/4 c unbleached white flour (Bob’s Red Mill organic is high quality.)

 1 c whole wheat pastry flour (I grind 2/3 c organic soft winter wheat berries, to make 1 c of whole wheat pastry flour.)

 2/3 c oil (Grapeseed or canola oil is best.)

 Wax paper (This makes for a mess-free rolling out of the pie crust.)

 - Preheat oven to 350 degrees.

 - With a fork, blend flours and salt together in a medium bowl.

 - Mix in oil and boiling water until all flour is incorporated.

 - Form into two balls and cover in plastic wrap.
 (One ball should be 3/5’s of the dough; the other smaller ball can be made into cinnamon strips and baked along with the pie.)
 Place balls on top of hot oven to keep warm.

-- Using a rolling-pin, roll out larger ball between 2-18″ pieces of wax paper.
+- Using a rolling-pin, roll out larger ball, between 2-18″ pieces of wax paper.
 Make a big, slightly oblong circle-12 1/2″ x 15″-with the dough (see above photo).
 Peel off top piece of wax paper.
-Turn upside down and gently place pie crust over a 10-inch pie plate; the wax paper side is up.
+Turn upside down and gently place pie crust over a 10-inch pie plate, with the wax paper side up.
 Very carefully peel the wax paper off.
 With fingers, seal any cracks in crust and form a rim around the edge of plate with the dough; patch lean areas of the crust with excess from other areas.